conda-incubator/conda-pypi/docs/why/conda-channels-naming-analysis.md

 ## Executive Summary

 This report analyzes naming differences between the main conda channel and conda-forge channel for Python packages.
+The analysis was done by comparing the PyPI mappings between main and conda-forge channel packages and then identifying when they, the conda package names, are different.

 ## Data Overview

-**72 packages** were found with discrepancies between main conda channel and conda-forge channel names.
+**72 packages** were found with discrepancies between main conda channel and conda-forge channel conda package names.
 This was done by collecting information main's packages (from an internal to Anaconda data store) and comparing this against conda-forge's cf-graph-countyfair.
+The cf-graph-county-fair is the data repository for conda-forge's automation.
+This repository stores the dependency graph and its introspection.
+Prefix's parselmouth repository (which is used to store similar mapping data) was not used in this comparison.

 A few of these were not listed below as the data mapping was incorrect.

 ## Key Findings

 Discrepancies fall in several categories.
 There are cases where the name of the package was changed (This, of course, has it's own challenges by having to select the 'correct' conda package).

 ###  Naming Pattern Categories